mcmire/dotfiles/README.md

 ### Step 4: Run the install script

 Next, you'll want to run the script that comes bundled with this repo.
-This script will actually install all of the files as symlinks into your home directory, which will allow you to edit them through your forked repo location.
+This script will install all of the files in this repo as symlinks into your home directory.
+This has the advantage of allowing you to edit them through your forked repo location.
 Run the script like so, supplying your Git name and email:

     bin/manage install --git-name "Your Name" --git-email "your@email.com" --dry-run